paularmstrong/swig/docs/custom-tags.md

     };
     exports.mytag.ends = true;

-Use a parsed variable token with `helpers.setVar()` to bind a variable in your current scope into the templates scope:
+Use a parsed variable token with `helpers.setVar()` to bind a variable in your current scope into the templates scope.
+The `setVar` method cleans up variable output, applies filters and escaping for clean output:

     exports.mytag = function (indent) {
         var myArg = parser.parseVariable(this.args[0]),